nickrusso42518/racc/README.md

 There are independent `group_vars/` files for each network device type: routers, switches, and firewalls, and wireless LAN controllers for example.
-Each one has a key of `command_list` which specifies a list of dictionaries as shown below.
-The `file_suffix` value specifies what is written to the end of the file name, and the `command` value is the literal command to be issued to the device.
+Each one has a key of `command_list` which specifies a list of commands specific to that product's CLI.
+After those commands are executed on a device, a filename equal to the command (spaces are replaced with underscores) is generated.
 CLI output redirection (pipes) are supported.
 It is recommended to type the entire command into the `command` value since these are printed to stdout during execution.
 Using abbreviated commands may confuse operators less familiar with some network CLIs.